 This course is the first part of a two-year program of English studies.
 The course is designed to foster an appreciation for the literature and culture of the student's society and other international societies.
 Through the study of the varied works presented the student should gain an international perspective on literature and the thought processes of other cultures.
 Literature is considered to be the watchtower of culture and society and it is through this lens that students will peruse readings that should let them see the world through the eyes of craftsman honed work.
 Students will be taught to express their observations and analyzations orally and in writing.
 These skills will be developed by exploring the different means used by authors and reinforced by the study of varied works and commentaries.
 There is an overriding theme that will connect all of the pieces studied.
 There will be six major works presented in this course which will be divided into two parts of the overall four that are part of Language A of the Diploma Programme.
+Dual enrollment options may be available.

-Prerequisite: Honors English 3-4 and must be pursuing an IB Diploma
+Prerequisite: Honors English 3-4 and must be pursuing an IB Diploma or IB Career-related Certificate